DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 -s socket
     Specify server socket (default 8888).

+-B address
+    Bind server socket to listen only to the specifed address, otherwise listens on all available addresses.

 -F matfile
     Run dummy sniffer with canned data.
 See `Canned Data Format`_ for details.